michelif/ETH-Students-instructions/_posts/2019-01-21-electron-energy-regression.md

 This page collects the instructions for the basic setup of electron energy regresion with Neural Networks.
+The basic instructions and prerequisites to run GPUs at Tier3 can be found here <https://michelif.github.io/ETH-Students-instructions/2019/01/21/instructions.html>

 ### First get the code: